Ondas Holdings Inc. (ONDS) Analysis & Opinions from Experts

-Ondas Holdings Inc. (NASDAQ: ONDS) is -10.18% lower on its value in year-to-date trading and has touched a low of $3.75 and a high of $16.00 in the current 52-week trading range.
+Ondas Holdings Inc. (NASDAQ: ONDS) is -5.57% lower on its value in year-to-date trading and has touched a low of $3.75 and a high of $16.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ONDS stock was last observed hovering at around $9.44 in the last trading session, with the day’s loss setting it -1.06% off its average median price target of $16.00 for the next 12 months.
-It is also 61.91% off the consensus price target high of $22.00 offered by 2 analysts, but current levels are 16.2% higher than the price target low of $10.00 for the same period.
+The ONDS stock was last observed hovering at around $7.84 in the last trading session, with the day’s gains setting it 0.97% off its average median price target of $16.00 for the next 12 months.
+It is also 59.95% off the consensus price target high of $22.00 offered by 2 analysts, but current levels are 11.9% higher than the price target low of $10.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)